avo-hq/docs/src/2.0/upgrade.md

 So if you get locale-related crashes after an update make sure the locale is set to a valid locale or set it to `nil` if you want to fallback to what you have configured in your app.

+### Change the `format` option in the date time and date fields

+One of the features of the date time field is to show the value in the browser's time zone.
+We can't know that until we load the page, hence we are going to parse and format the date on the browser side.

+Avo uses luxon to do that so you'll have to change the tokens to match.
+Use this list of tokens [here](https://moment.github.io/luxon/#/formatting?id=table-of-tokens).

 ## Upgrade from 2.8 to 2.9

 ### Avo generates paths based on the resource name not the model name